 There are two categories of supplements in an athlete’s daily training regimen: “sports drinks” and “recovery drinks.”
 Sports drinks contain simple carbs, electrolytes and water.
 Recovery drinks contain simple carbs, proteins and electrolytes.
 Use sports drinks 90 minutes before and during exercise that lasts longer than 60 minutes.
 Sports drinks provide easily digested, fast-acting carbohydrates to top off blood sugar, which minimizes the amount of muscle proteins that the body must consume for energy.

 Use recovery drinks within 30-45 minutes after exercise.
 The combination of protein and carbohydrates in recovery drinks replenishes fuel stores and promotes muscle growth.
 Recovery drinks with a 3:1 or 4:1 carb-to-protein ratio are optimal for shutting off the system that’s responsible for breaking down muscle during intense exercise.
-A great option with this carb-to-protein ratio is chocolate milk.
+A great, and often more affordable, option with this carb-to-protein ratio is chocolate milk.